Anne Heaton (folk singer)

-Early life
+Early life and education

 Anne Heaton grew up in Wilmette, IL, a suburb of Chicago and started playing piano at the age of 3.
 She was trained in classical music and turned down a scholarship to study at Boston's Berklee School of Music in classical piano.
 In an interview with The New York Times Online, Heaton said she gave up classical piano because she found it too inhibiting and exact.
 Thinking she would one day be a philosophy professor, Heaton pursued philosophy and theology at the University of Notre Dame in Indiana.

 Heaton sang in a cover band in college and later found her calling in music and songwriting.
-She cites Peter Gabriel, Tori Amos and The Indigo Girls as her biggest influences.
 After college, Heaton made her way to NYC.
 There she played in a Latin band and sang in a gospel choir in Harlem.

 Music

 Heaton's debut release in 2002, Black Notebook, was met with critical acclaim and garnered "Top DIY Pick" from Performing Songwriter magazine.

 In 2004, she released Give In, which she created in collaboration with Mike Denneen.

 Her second release, Give In, in 2005 was called "tender, amusing, barbed and spiritual by turns" by The Washington Post.

-Heaton toured extensively across the US in support of her albums.
+Heaton toured across the US in support of her albums.
 In 2004, Heaton won the Soul City Café competition and earned the opening slot for Jewel during her West Coast tour.
-Heaton has also played with/ opened for Melissa Ferrick, HEM, Jill Sobule, The Pernice Brothers, Catie Curtis, Jennifer Kimball, Jonatha Brooke, and Edie Carey.
+Heaton has also played with or opened for Melissa Ferrick, HEM, Jill Sobule, The Pernice Brothers, Catie Curtis, Jennifer Kimball, Jonatha Brooke, and Edie Carey.

 Blazing Red, released March 3, 2009, is Heaton's latest offering.
 She teamed up with Gary Maurer (of HEM) to produce Blazing Red and gathered funds to record the album by taking preorders from fans.
-Heaton says "this record is about going inward to connect to the truest part of yourself in order to make changes in your life."
-The raw honesty and emotional content of Blazing Red has resonated positively with audiences.
-The New York Times Online praised 'Jump' the opening track of Blazing Red, calling it "absolutely gorgeous.”
+The New York Times Online praised, "Jump", the opening track of Blazing Red, calling it "absolutely gorgeous.”

+Influences

+She cites Peter Gabriel, Tori Amos and The Indigo Girls as her biggest influences.